Devangaa/Devangaa/README.md

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 - [What do you expect more?](https://en.wikipedia.org/wiki/Nothing)

 I am a high school student trying to understand how to hack nasa with html to sell their secret data.
 Maybe that's too much.
 I dunno what else to say.
 Basically I just want to learn coding.
-But why am I writing this if no one will see it? stupid me!
+But why am I writing this if no one will see it?
+Fuck me!

 ## How to Study